Carbon Fibre Footwear Stiffening

 Patients who are appropriate for Carbon-Fibre Stiffening will have their foot measured during consultation at Orthotics Plus.

-We use a piece of high-quality carbon fibre and a grinder to modify the piece to perfectly fit the patient’s shoes, effectively the same size and shape of the sole of the shoe.
+We use a piece of high-quality carbon fibre and a grinder to modify the piece to perfectly fit the patient’s shoes, effectively the same size and shape as the sole of the shoe.

 There are two ways to install the carbon fibre plate:

 - Installed into the shoe – similar to an Orthotic.
 The advantage of this is that they are removable between shoes.
 The disadvantage is that it takes up additional space inside the shoe, and may not be compatible with all shoe types and patient comfort.

 - Embedded into the sole of the shoe.
 Orthotics Plus will request your shoes, split them open, install the carbon fibre plate and close the sole.
 The advantage of this is the internal space of the shoe is unchanged.

 The carbon fibre plate stiffens the entire bottom of the shoe, which acts as a reinforcement to limit certain movements, such as the extension of the toes or ball of the foot.